 Utrecht Central is the main station of the city.
 There are a number of smaller stations out in the suburbs which can be reached using various stopping trains – Utrecht Leidsche Rijn, Utrecht Lunetten, Utrecht Maliebaan, Utrecht Overvecht, Utrecht Terwijde, Utrecht Vaartsche Rijn and Utrecht Zuilen.
 See how to buy a Dutch train ticket

 Taxis in the Netherlands are expensive and you will likely pay €10 to €20 for a short trip in the city.
 There are 2 taxi ranks at Utrecht Central station – at the Jaarbeurs-side and at the city centre side (Rijnkade).
 You can also find small taxi ranks at Janskerkhof, Lange Viestraat, Mariaplaats, Neude and Stadhuisbrug.
 The main taxi firm in Utrecht is UTC (tel +31(0)30 2300 400).
 Note, there is no official Uber presence in Utrecht.

 Cycling in Utrecht

 Having a large student population, cycling in Utrecht is very popular with an extensive network of dedicated cycle lanes.
 In fact, the busiest cycling path in the country can be found next to the Tivoli-Vredenberg theatre.
-In addition, the largest bike parking facility in the world has opened at Central Station, which by the end of 2018 will have a capacity for 12,500 bikes.
+In addition, the largest bike parking facility in the world has opened at Central Station, which has a capacity for 12,500 bikes.